GoBootcamp/book/chapters/concurrency.md

 ch := make(chan int)
 ```

-By default, sends and receives block until the other side is ready.
+By default, sends and receives block wait until the other side is ready.
 This allows goroutines to synchronize without explicit locks or condition variables.

 ```go
 package main